 With Microsoft's announcement to only continue development on .Net Core there is little reason not to start looking at .Net Core.
-The only reasons not to go for .Net Core is if you are highly depending on "WCF" or "click once deploy" applications, as these are not being moved to .Net Core according to Microsoft.
+The only reasons not to go for .Net Core is if you are highly dependent on "WCF" or "click once deploy" applications, as these are not being moved to .Net Core according to Microsoft.
 In this post I will describe some of the reasons why you should move to .Net Core.

 So besides microsoft choosing .Net Core to be the future, why should you go there?
 The obvious reason is portability, the ability to deploy your application on another platform than windows - for example Docker containers on linux.
 This is not only for deployment, development can also be done using linux or MacOS operating systems.